 Then pour the vodka into the bottles with the vanilla beans following the 3 beans to 8oz ratio above.
 Add the cap and you’re done!

 There you have it!
-A simple homemade recipe that also makes a thoughtful gift.
+A simple tutorial on how to make homemade vanilla extract (it also makes the prefect thoughtful gift!).
 I can’t wait for you to try it out for yourself!
 Do you prefer making things from home instead of buying at the store?
 Please share your favorites in the comments below so I can learn additional ways to make more and buy less. 🙂

 Want to save this post for later?
 You can pin it here: